-- substance use and consequences of substance use - history of violence / assaultiveness - history of suicide attempts - summary statement of current psychosocial functional status (performance in employment or schooling, routine responsibilities of self care, family role functioning, physical health, social/interpersonal relationships, recreation/leisure pursuits)
+- history of suicide attempts - summary statement of current psychosocial functional status (performance in employment or schooling, routine responsibilities of self care, family role functioning, physical health, social/interpersonal relationships, recreation/leisure pursuits)

-D. Mental Status Examination
+E. Mental Status Examination

-Conduct a brief mental status examination aimed at screening for DSM-IV mental disorders.
+Conduct a mental status examination aimed at screening for DSM-IV mental disorders.
 Describe and fully explain the existence, frequency and extent of the following signs and symptoms, or any others present, and relate how they interfere with employment and social functioning:

-- Impairment of thought process or communication. - Delusions, hallucinations and their persistence. - Eye contact, interaction in session, and inappropriate behavior cited with examples. - Suicidal or homicidal thoughts, ideations or plans or intent. - Ability to maintain minimal personal hygiene and other basic activities of daily living. - Orientation to person, place and time. - Memory loss, or impairment (both short and long-term). - Obsessive or ritualistic behavior which interferes with routine activities and describe any found. - Rate and flow of speech (note any irrelevant, illogical, or obscure speech patterns and whether constant or intermittent.) - Panic attacks noting the severity, duration, frequency and effect on independent functioning and whether clinically observed or good evidence of prior clinical or equivalent observation is shown. - Depression, depressed mood or anxiety. - Impaired impulse control and its effect on motivation or mood. - Sleep impairment and describe extent it interferes with daytime activities. - Other disorders or symptoms and the extent they interfere with activities
+- Impairment of thought process or communication. - Delusions, hallucinations and their persistence. - Eye Contact, interaction in session, and inappropriate behavior cited with examples. - Suicidal or homicidal thoughts, ideations or plans or intent. - Ability to maintain minimal personal hygiene and other basic activities of daily living. - Orientation to person, place and time. - Memory loss, or impairment (both short and long-term). - Obsessive or ritualistic behavior which interferes with routine activities - Rate and flow of speech (note any irrelevant, illogical, or obscure speech patterns and whether constant or intermittent.) - Panic attacks noting the severity, duration, frequency and effect on independent functioning and whether clinically observed or good evidence of prior clinical or equivalent observation is shown. - Depression, depressed mood or anxiety. - Impaired impulse control and its effect on motivation or mood. - Sleep impairment and describe extent it interferes with daytime activities. - Other disorders or symptoms and the extent they interfere with activities

-E. Assessment of PTSD
+F. Assessment of PTSD

-- identify behavioral, cognitive, social, affective, or somatic symptoms veteran attributes to PTSD - describe specific PTSD symptoms present (symptoms of trauma re-experiencing, avoidance/numbing, heightened physiological arousal, and associated features [e.g., disillusionment and demoralization]) - specify typical frequency and severity of symptoms
+- identify the primary stressor or stressors - state whether or not the stressor meets the DSM-IV stressor criterion - identify behavioral, cognitive, social, affective, or somatic changes veteran attributes to stress exposure - describe specific PTSD symptoms present (symptoms of trauma re-experiencing, avoidance/numbing, heightened physiological arousal, and associated features [e.g., disillusionment and demoralization]) - specify onset, duration, typical frequency, and severity of symptoms - state whether or not the current symptoms are linked to the identified stressor or stressors

-F. Psychometric Testing Results
+G. Psychometric Testing Results

-- provide psychological testing if deemed necessary - provide specific evaluation information required by the rating board or on a BVA Remand. - comment on validity of psychological test results - provide scores for PTSD psychometric assessments administered - state whether PTSD psychometric measures are consistent or inconsistent with a diagnosis of PTSD, based on normative data and established "cutting scores" (cutting scores that are consistent with or supportive of a PTSD diagnosis are as follows: PCL not less than 50; Mississippi Scale not less than 107; MMPI PTSD subscale a score > 28; MMPI code type: 2-8 or 2-7-8)

-- state degree of severity of PTSD symptoms based on psychometric data (mild, moderate, or severe) - describe findings from psychological tests measuring problems other than PTSD (MMPI, etc.)
+- provide psychological testing if deemed necessary - provide specific evaluation information required by the rating board or on a BVA Remand. - comment on validity of psychological test results - provide scores for PTSD psychometric assessments administered - state whether PTSD psychometric measures are consistent or inconsistent with a diagnosis of PTSD, based on normative data and established "cutting scores" (cutting scores that are consistent with or supportive of a PTSD diagnosis are as follows: PCL not less that 50; Mississippi Scale not less than 107; MMPI PTSD subscale a score > 28; MMPI code type: 2-8 or 2-7-8) - state degree of severity of PTSD symptoms based on psychometric data (mild, moderate, or severe) - describe findings from psychological tests measuring problems other than PTSD (MMPI, etc.)

-G. Diagnosis:
+H. Diagnosis:

 - 1. The Diagnosis must conform to DSM-IV and be supported by the findings on the examination report. - 2.
-If there are multiple mental disorders discuss the relationship with PTSD. - 3.
+If there are multiple mental disorders, discuss their relationship with PTSD. - 3.
 The evaluation is based on the effects of the signs and symptoms on occupational and social functioning.